versecafe/asteroids/readme.md

 zig build --release=fast
 ```

-This will create a `zig-cache` directory and a `asteroids` executable in the
+This will create a `.zig-cache` directory and a `asteroids` executable inside
-current directory.
+of the `zig-out/bin` directory.

 ## Running